What are the benefits of vitamin E?

 • Protection against free radical damage

-• Hydration and maintenance of skin elasticity
+• Moisturizes and maintains skin elasticity

-• Reduction of signs of aging
+• Reducing the signs of aging

 Vitamin E's antioxidant properties help minimize the appearance of fine lines and wrinkles.
 By fighting free radical damage, it contributes to smoother, younger-looking skin.
 Some studies also show that it can improve skin texture and the appearance of signs of aging.